-The Eagle Spirits of the Great Waters invites you to a free exhibit of Indigenous art at the Small Arms Inspection Building from October 17th to November 7th.
+The Eagle Spirits of the Great Waters invited the community to a free exhibit of Indigenous art at the Small Arms Inspection Building from October 17th to November 7th.

 Featuring The Work of:

 The unique style and impact of Aboriginal fine artist Donald Chrétien springs from his combined passion for colour and woodland-style expression.
 His ongoing exploration of his heritage has him concentrating on distinct features of Ojibwe clan’s acrylic on canvas.